sungbinlee/tech.sungbinlee.dev/_posts/Artificial_Intelligence/2022-03-20-how-to-detect-fake-news.md

 - The model predicted 72 false negatives.

 ## Conclusion
-I implemented a model that detects fake news and it showed an accuracy of 96.61%, but there is a limitation in that because it is based only on trained data and well-organized data.
-On the other hand, our society is facing difficult situations such as Covid-19, the invasion of Ukraine, and inflation.
-In these difficult times, it is important to further advance models such as fake news detection to effectively combat misinformation.
+I've developed a fake news detection model with an impressive accuracy of 96.61%.
+However, a notable limitation lies in its reliance on well-organized and pre-trained data.
+Given the current challenges society faces, including the complexities of COVID-19, the invasion of Ukraine, and inflation, there is a pressing need to enhance models like mine.
+This improvement is crucial for effectively countering misinformation in these critical times.

 ## References